Collective communication in a transparent world: Phase transitions in a many-body Potts model and social-quantum duality: Model and Methods

 since the only non-zero $\delta$-terms correspond to interactions of spins from the same equivalence class.
-Alternatively, \eq{eq:sumdelta} counts the number of possible words of length $r$ over $n_1,\ldots,n_q$-letter alphabets.
+Alternatively, \cref{eq:delta-sum-occup-powers} counts the number of possible words of length $r$ in the $n_1,\ldots,n_q$-letter alphabets.

-Now we can proceed recursively with the remaining terms in \eq{eq:resum} involving fewer than $r$ spins.
-By applying \eq{eq:sumallposs} to interactions of decreasing order from $r-1$ to $2$, we obtain the Hamiltonian \eq{eq:hamdef} in the desired form:
+Now we can proceed recursively with the remaining terms in \cref{eq:resummation-r-to-lower} involving fewer than $r$ spins.
+Applying \cref{eq:stirling-decomposition} to interactions of decreasing order from $r-1$ to $2$, we obtain the Hamiltonian \cref{eq:hamiltonian-r-body} in the desired form: \begin{widetext}

-where $\const$ represents a constant energy shift that depends only on the total number of spins $n=n_1+\cdots+n_q$.
-The sum over sequences in \eq{eq:hamoccnum} reduces to unity when $m=k$.
+\end{widetext} where the $\const$-term is a constant depending only on $n=n_1+\cdots+n_q$.
+The sequence sum in \cref{eq:hamiltonian-occup} reduces to unity when $m=k$.

-To avoid divergence of occupation numbers when $n\to\infty$, we introduce the spin concentrations $c_p=n_p/n\in[0,1]$.
-Moreover, we can omit the $\const$-term in \eq{eq:hamconclim} since it does not affect the statistical properties of the Boltzmann distribution \eq{eq:BoltzmanndistrZNdef}.
-Retaining only the leading-order terms in \eq{eq:hamoccnum} (corresponding to $m=k$) yields:
+To study phase transitions, we now take the thermodynamic limit $n \to \infty$.
+To avoid divergence of occupation numbers, we introduce spin concentrations $c_p=n_p/n\in[0,1]$.
+Moreover, we can omit the $\const$-term in \cref{eq:hamiltonian-occup} since it does not affect the statistical properties of the Boltzmann distribution \cref{eq:boltzmann-and-Zn}.
+Retaining only the leading-order terms in \cref{eq:hamiltonian-occup} (corresponding to $m=k$) yields:

 where the $O(1)$ terms vanish in the thermodynamic limit.